cjdbarlow/bedside-notebook/anaesthesia/anzca/daystay.md

 Overview:
 * Day stay procedures aim to discharge patients on day of admission to  their place of residence
 * Selection of appropriate patients for day surgery is ultimately the responsibility of the anaesthetist

 Patients selection:
 * ASA 1 or 2
 Medically stable ASA 3 or 4 may be appropriate.
 * Comorbidities
 	* OSA
 		* Postoperative opioid should be minimised
 		* DC analgesia should not include opioids
 * Procedure
 	* Minimal risk of post-operative haemorrhage
 	* Minimal risk of post-operative airway compromise
 	* Amenable to outpatient analgesia
 	* Post-operative care manageable by patient and a responsible adult
 	* Permit a rapid return to normal fluid and food intake
 * Discharge planning should occur prior to admission, and be confirmed on admission
+* Able to seek medical attention
+⩽1 hour from appropriate help.

 Requirements for discharge: